Maureen McGovern: Subsequent challenges

-Broadway career
+Broadway career and return to music

 At the beginning of the 1980s, McGovern gave up singing movie themes to begin a career on Broadway (her first foray into acting).
 During 1981, she made her Broadway debut as Mabel in a revival of Gilbert & Sullivan's musical The Pirates of Penzance, taking over from fellow 1970s popular singer Linda Ronstadt.
 She then performed in two productions with the Pittsburgh Civic Light Opera: The Sound of Music (1981; as Maria) and South Pacific (1982; as Nellie Forbush).
 She returned to Broadway in 1982 to replace Karen Akers in Nine starring alongside Raul Julia.
 She continued her theatrical career throughout the 1980s and originated the role of Mary in the Off-Broadway production of Brownstone in 1985.
 In 2005 she originated the role of Marmee in Little Women The Musical.